nodejs/node-v0.x-archive/doc/api/timers.markdown

 All of the timer functions are globals.
 You do not need to `require()` this module in order to use them.

+Timers set to run in the same tick of the event loop will all run in succession:

+    function cb(arg) {
+      return function() {
+        console.log(arg);
+        process.nextTick(function() {
+          console.log('nextTick - ' + arg);
+        });
+      }
+    }

+    setTimeout(cb('0'), 100);
+    setTimeout(cb('1'), 100);

+    // output:
+    // 0
+    // 1
+    // nextTick - 0
+    // nextTick - 1

 ## setTimeout(callback, delay, [arg], [...])

 To schedule execution of a one-time `callback` after `delay` milliseconds.
 Returns a `timeoutId` for possible use with `clearTimeout()`.
 Optionally you can also pass arguments to the callback.

 It is important to note that your callback will probably not be called in exactly `delay` milliseconds - Node.js makes no guarantees about the exact timing of when the callback will fire, nor of the ordering things will fire in.
 The callback will be called as close as possible to the time specified.

 ## clearTimeout(timeoutId)